 In addition to the software and systems described below, ClassDojo's Vulnerability Disclosure Program applies to security vulnerabilities discovered in any of the following software:

 - ClassDojo Android app

 In order to qualify, the vulnerability must exist in the latest public release (including officially released public betas) of the software.
-Only security vulnerabilities will qualify.
+Only security vulnerabilities submitted through our BugCrowd program will qualify.
 We would love it if people reported other bugs via the appropriate channels, but since the purpose of this program is to fix security vulnerabilities, only bugs that lead to security vulnerabilities will be eligible for rewards.

 In addition to the software described above, ClassDojo's Vulnerability Disclosure Program applies to security vulnerabilities discovered in any web services or other public facing software running on any of the following domains: